-In total, the dataset contains 12,492 unique trajectories, and we use 9,992 for training and the rest 2,500 for testing.
-The distribution of the trajectories in the training and test sets are shown in Fig.~\ref{fig:train_traj} and Fig.~\ref{fig:test_traj}, respectively.
-We limit the maximum number of nearby people to 5 in the dataset.
-Fig.~\ref{fig:num_sp} shows the number of data samples with respect to the different number of nearby people.
+In total, the dataset contains 12,492 unique trajectories, and we used 9,992 for training and the rest 2,500 for testing.
+We limited the maximum number of tracked nearby people to 5 in the dataset.
+Note that this is not the actual number of people in the environment.
+Fig.~\ref{fig:num_sp} shows the number of data samples with respect to the different number of tracked nearby people.
 We use t-SNE~\cite{van2008visualizing} to visualize the encoded vectors (by the respective autoencoder) of segmentation masks and depth images in Fig~\ref{fig:tsne}.
-We name our dataset as TISS (the initial of the four institutions involved in this work).
+We name our dataset as TISS (the initial of four institutions with which the authors are affiliated).